DTolm/VkFFT/README.md

 ![alt text](https://github.com/DTolm/VkFFT/blob/master/vkfft_benchmark_1.png?raw=true)
 ![alt text](https://github.com/DTolm/VkFFT/blob/master/vkfft_benchmark_2.png?raw=true)
 ## Precision comparison of cuFFT/VkFFT/FFTW
-To measure how VkFFT (single/double precision) results compare to cuFFT (single/double precision) and FFTW (double precision), a set of ~50 systems was filled with random complex data on the scale of [-1,1] and one C2C transform was performed on each system.
+To measure how VkFFT (single/double precision) results compare to cuFFT (single/double precision) and FFTW (double precision), a set of ~50 systems covering full FFT range was filled with random complex data on the scale of [-1,1] and one C2C transform was performed on each system.
 The precision_cuFFT_VkFFT_FFTW.cu script in benchmark_precision_scripts folder contains the comparison code, which calculates for each value of the transformed system:

 - Max difference between cuFFT/VkFFT result and FFTW result
 - Average difference between cuFFT/VkFFT result and FFTW result